AdobeDocs/analytics-platform.en/help/connections/cca/faq.md

 3. Click the Components tab on the left, and drag the dimension 'Mobile Device Type' to the center location labled 'Dimension or Item'.
 4. This flow report is interactive.
 Click any of the values to expand the flows to subsequent or previous pages.
 Use the right-click menu to expand or collapse columns.
 Different dimensions can also be used within the same flow report.

-## How far back does CCA stitch visitors?
+## How far back does CCA rekey visitors?

-Adobe keeps device stitching data for approximately 30 days.
-If a device is intitially not identified but is later identified within 30 days, CCA goes back and restates that device as belonging to identified person up to 30 days in the past.
-If some of a user's unidentified behavior falls outside the 30-day lookback window, that portion of the user's journey is not stitched.
+The lookback window for rekeying depends on your desired frequency of data [replay](replay.md).
+For example, if you set up CCA to replay data once every week, the lookback window for rekeying is 7 days.
+If you set up CCA to replay data every day, the lookback window for rekeying is 1 day.

 ## How are shared devices handled?